 - Jira application log —

 - Application server log — generally the application server log file can be found under the

 logsdirectory.
 However, this can vary depending on the application server you are running.

-This file configures the OFBiz Entity Engine, which Jira uses to store persist data in a data source.
+This file configures the OFBiz Entity Engine, which Jira uses to store persistent data in a data source.

 The sub-directories/files described below are found under the root of the Jira application installation directory.

 This file is used for Jira SSL configuration.
 See Running Jira applications over SSL or HTTPS.